eyebluecn/tank-doc/docs/advance/api.md

 ## 一、entity

-Before introducing the interfaces in each controller in detail, it is necessary to introduce the entities in the eyeblue cloud disk.
+Before introducing the interfaces in each controller in detail, it is necessary to introduce the entities in the Eyeblue Cloud Disk.
 All entity Base classes are 'Base'

 #### Base